-For the last eight years – from 207/2008 till 2015 – I was researching such repulsive topics as human trafficking, illegal immigration in the developing countries, prostitution and more.
+For the last years I was researching such repulsive topics as human trafficking, illegal immigration in the developing countries, prostitution and more.
 This was by way of gathering materials for my upcoming book “Carne”, due next year.
 The book’s title is a reference to a movie with the same name, starring Isabel Sarli and produced by that prominent Argentinian, Armando Bo.
 At first I thought to write a series of articles on these diverse subjects, but as the materials accumulated and my understanding grew deeper, I have made up my mind to write this book.

 What finally swayed me towards writing the book and not the articles was this: not one country of those I have visited or researched was able to solve those problems.
 The criminal world of human trafficking, drug trafficking, adult industry and illegal immigration remains as much of an issue now as it ever had been.
 Here is why.